yegermaster/NeuroFinder_Update_Tool/README.md

 ### 2. New Company Identification
 * **Task:** Load the files into the GUI program and export a list of newly identified companies.
+* **NOTE** Make sure all the base files are updated if run locally.

 ### 3. Neurotech Status Verification (Manual)
-* **Task:** Review the new companies' file and classify each company as neurotech or non-neurotech according to the definitions provided in the shared drive.
+* **Task:** Review the not evalutaed file and classify each company as neurotech or non-neurotech according to the definitions provided in the shared drive.
 * **Additional Action:** Fill in any missing information through internet searches.

 ### 4. Logo and URL Collection